The Big Knife (play): Off Broadway revival

-The play marks the directorial debut of Peter Bogdanovich, who acquired the rights at the age of 19.
+The play marked the directorial debut of Peter Bogdanovich, who acquired the rights at the age of 19.
 His revival Off Broadway ran for 63 performances in 1959.
-It featured young Carroll O'Connor.
+It featured a young Carroll O'Connor.

 Movie and Broadway revival

 The play was made into a 1955 film directed by Robert Aldrich.
+It was also made into a 1988 television film directed by John Jacobs.

 The Big Knife has had one revival on Broadway, in 2013.
 The play, produced by the Roundabout Theatre Company, opened at the American Airlines Theatre on April 16, 2013, after previews from March 22, and closed on June 2, after 29 previews and 56 performances.
 Directed by Doug Hughes, the play featured Bobby Cannavale, Marin Ireland, and Richard Kind, who played the venal studio boss Marcus Hoff.

 Kind was nominated for a Tony Award for Best Performance by an Actor in a Featured Role in a Play and won a Drama Desk Award for Outstanding Featured Actor in a Play.